Catel/Catel.Docs/src/vnext/catel-core/serialization/specifying-what-gets-serialized.md

 ![](attachments/8028179/8192006.png)

-Note that private members can only be serialized in .NET and not in Silverlight, Windows Phone or the Windows Runtime
+Note that private members can only be serialized in full .NET, not in limited platforms such as UWP

 ## Excluding fields and properties using ExcludeFromSerialization attribute